 These are new creative formats that do not exist in any current advertising medium.
 They require no electronics, no power, and no ongoing technical management.

-For operators of OOH inventory — billboard owners, transit advertising concessions, retail media networks — AdDoubles represents the most significant revenue uplift available from an existing asset base without additional capital expenditure on infrastructure.
+For operators of OOH inventory — billboard owners, transit advertising concessions, retail media networks — AdDoubles can add a second sellable directional placement to selected sites in an existing asset base, without additional capital expenditure on infrastructure.

 We work with operators to assess their inventory for AdDoubles candidacy, develop the business case, and manage the transition of selected installations to the new format.
 The operational model remains identical to conventional static OOH.